Anubhav2907/Anubhav2907/readme.md

 <img align="right" src="https://github.com/JayantGoel001/JayantGoel001/blob/master/image.gif"  width="500">

-_Hello there this is **Anubhav Singh**.
+_Hello there, this is **Anubhav Singh**.
 A **Full Stack Web Developer** with a vision to make this web beautiful.
 I spend my whole day, experimenting with HTML, CSS, and JavaScript; dabbling with React and Redux.
 I build websites that delight and inform.
 I do it well._
 - 🔭 I’m currently working on MERN stack.
 - 🌱 Improving my DSA skills.
 - 🤝 Pronouns: Anx/He/Him